Azure/azure-powershell/src/StorageSync/StorageSync/help/Get-AzStorageSyncGroup.md

 # Get-AzStorageSyncGroup

 ## SYNOPSIS
-This command will use to get syncgroup.
+This command lists all sync groups within a given storage sync service.

 ## SYNTAX